syncfusion-content/javascript-docs/js/PivotGrid/Relational-Export.md

 ### Excel export

-You can export the contents of PivotGrid to an Excel document for future archival, references, and analysis purposes.
+You can export the contents of the pivot grid to an Excel document for future archival, references, and analysis purposes.

 To achieve Excel export, you should add the following dependency libraries to the application.